SovnSkyrim/Aldrnari/README.md

 ### Post-Installation

-## Copy Game Folder Files

-When the installation is complete, copy the files in the `Aldrnari\Game Folder Files` folder and paste them into your Skyrim folder (with the SkyrimSE.exe and the data folder).
-[HERE](http://prntscr.com/124984m).

 ## Pagefile in prevention of memory crashes

 Bigger Skyrim modlists need a lot of memory, and when there is not enough available it may fail allocating more.
 To fix this, you'll want to have a bigger pagefile.